amaiti2/Equity-Option-Model-Validation-Black-Scholes-Monte-Carlo-VaR-and-CVaR/README_VAR_validation_5.md

 - Only 13 observations determine CVaR, making it statistically unstable.
 - The notebook estimates VaR/CVaR but does not backtest their exception rate.
 - Yahoo-listed US equity options are American-style, while the benchmark is European Black-Scholes.
-- The function's comments mention a seven-day minimum, but the implemented expiry rule selects at least 30 days.

 ## Running the notebook